 Drag a node from the Nodes palette on the right of the designer and drop it on the canvas.

 You’ll see it’s not connected to other nodes by a transition, so right now it can’t be used in the workflow.
 Delete the existing transition and then you can make new transitions to direct the flow of your workflow (see more about transitions below if you’re not sure what they’re for or how to use them in Kaleo Designer).

 Alternatively, start by deleting the default transition, then click the edge of the start node, drag a new transition from the start node to a blank spot on the canvas, and release it.
-You’ll be prompted to create a node at that spot, because you can’t have a transition without a starting point and an ending point on a node.
+You’re prompted to create a node at that spot, because you can’t have a transition without a starting point and an ending point on a node.

 Of course, there’s more you can do besides changing node names.
-Actions, Notifications, and Assignments can be used to make your workflow definition really useful and interactive.
+Actions, Notifications, and Assignments can be used to make your workflow definition useful and interactive.
 Keep reading to learn about these features.